AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 # Infrastructure and Service Monitoring in AEM as a Cloud Service {#monitoring-in-aem-as-a-cloud-service}

 Adobe Experience Manager as a Cloud Service provides observability and monitoring of: infrastructure, services and user experience.
-Since a variety of solutions are used and there are several layers of monitoring, this page is organized into three sections:
+Since various solutions are used and there are several layers of monitoring, this page is organized into three sections:

 * [External availability](external-availability)
 * [Internal module monitoring](#module-monitoring)